Claiming Housing Benefit

 - directly to the Housing Executive

-- through a Social Security Office if you're claiming Income Support or income based Jobseeker's Allowance
+- through a Jobs and Benefits office if you're claiming Income Support or income-based Jobseeker's Allowance

 Downloading a Housing Benefit application form

 If you download the form, you should contact the Housing Executive immediately to tell them you want to claim Housing Benefit.
 If you're eligible, they might use the date of your phone call to decide when your entitlement to Housing Benefit starts.